IBM/coffee-donut-instructions/README.md

 ## Prerequisites
 1. This workshop assumes you have an IBM Cloud account.
-Please ask the workshop facilitator for the URL to sign up for IBM account.
+Please ask the workshop facilitator for the URL to sign up.
 If you don't have a unique URL, you can [register here](https://ibm.biz/Bdq2TN) - https://ibm.biz/Bdq2TN.
 2. Download [assets/coffee-donut.zip](assets/coffee-donut.zip) file that will be used as a template in this workshop.

 ## Technologies Used